 What to do if a candidate ghosts you

-- Communicate your company culture effectively: what is it that makes your business special and a great place to work?
+What is it that makes your business special and a great place to work?
 Do your staff endorse your business?
 All of this helps to build your business brand with potential recruits and demonstrates your values and ethos.
 This can be as simple as a page on your website or an ‘about us’ document in the information you send candidates.
 You could also consider creating a Culture Book.

-- If you receive no response then don’t spend anymore time chasing.
 You have been clear, communicative and offered a specific date or action.
 If you don’t receive a response then it is time to move on.

 It’s also important to remember that if you have followed the steps above and are still ghosted by a candidate then it’s better to move on.
 These are not the sort of employees you want in your business, and if a candidate behaves in this way before they have even commenced employment, then they are better off elsewhere.
 It’s far better to focus your time and resource on candidates who will be an asset to your organisation rather than chasing those who won’t.